cysouw/diathesis/text/c04_reflexive.md

 ### [ ND | NP ] Obligatory accusative reflexive + dative antipassive

-In some of the (uncommon) verbs with an accusative *sich* and dative argument [@Next a], the dative can be replaced by a (governed) prepositional phrase [@Next b,c].
+In some of the (uncommon) verbs with an accusative *sich* and dative argument [@next a], the dative can be replaced by a (governed) prepositional phrase [@next b,c].
 This diathesis is the same as described in [@sec:prepositions-dative-antipassive] for verbs without reflexive marking.

 :::ex
 a.
 Ich füge mich dem Gesetz.